fwklaus/fwklaus/README.md

 I'm a career changer and full-stack web developer living in Colorado, USA.

-I am proficient and enjoy working with the following languages, technologies, and concepts: JavaScript, TypeScript, Ruby, HTML & CSS, PostgreSQL, Git, Data structures and Algorithms.
+In my projects, I enjoy working with the following languages, technologies, and concepts: JavaScript, TypeScript, Ruby, HTML & CSS, PostgreSQL, Git, Data structures and Algorithms.

 ## Projects